🎠Animation Sequencer

 Keyframes

-Each keyframe on a clip track defines an animation to play with options to adjust playback and create a smooth transition from the preceding clip.
+Each keyframe on a clip track defines an animation to play with options to adjust playback and create a smooth transition from one clip to the next.

 The selected keyframe(s) can be edited in the Timeflow info panel.